true-while/AI-102-Design-Implement-AI-Solution/Module-One/L01_T02-Create-Azure-Cog-Service.md

 1. Once you have successfully logged in, the service responds with a list of your current Azure subscriptions.
 1. If you only have one Azure subscription, you can continue working with the samples here.
     >[!TIP]
     > If you have multiple subscriptions, you should choose the active subscription that you will work with.
 You accomplish this by executing the ``` az account set --subscription <subscriptionName>``` command.
 You replace &lt;subscriptionName&gt; with the actual name of the subscription you want to work with.
+The subscription name must be surrounded with double quotes as in "mysubscriptioname".
 Use the ``` az account show ``` command to determine what your current subscription is set to.

 1. When creating your Cognitive Service resource, you will place it in a region (the location attribute).
 Before choosing a region, get a list of regions that are available for your subscription to avoid errors in the script, if you choose a region that is not available for your subscription.
 1. Enter the command